aircarto/ModuleAir_V2/README.md

 # ModuleAir V2

-Please find the updated verion of the code on the [ModuleAir V2.1](https://github.com/aircarto/ModuleAir_V2.1) repository.
+Please find the updated version of the code on the [ModuleAir V2.1](https://github.com/aircarto/ModuleAir_V2.1) repository.

 More information on Aircarto.fr